MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 ![](2021-04-15-10-25-34.png)

-1.1 Business needs to add new column to model.
+1.1 Business needs to add a new column to the model.

 1.2 Run the SCHEMA pipeline to print only the first 500 rows of the model

 1.3 Business will import the data and add the new calculation

-1.4 Run the OUTPUT pipeline to print the full data model to the SAC Fileserver
+1.4 Run the OUTPUT pipeline to print the entire data model to the SAC Fileserver

-1.5 Business now imports the full data and double checks the change
+1.5 Business now imports the entire data and double checks the change

 ++ Change can be done by business themselves
 -- Increases complexity of the model